merzlikina/cvat_landmarks_annotation/README.md

 cd automatic_annotation
 python -m video_processing.extract_frames [path to a directory with videofiles]
 ```
 This script is based on the [head_pose_estimation](https://github.com/yinguobing/head-pose-estimation) repository ([branch `tf2`](https://github.com/yinguobing/head-pose-estimation/tree/tf2)).
-It selects video frames where a cumulative change in pitch, yaw, roll of the head is larger than 15 degrees and creates a directory with extracted frames within the same directory.
+It discards frames with strong head movements (where sum of pitch, yaw, roll is higher than `ALLOWED_DEVIATION`) and selects video frames where a cumulative change in pitch, yaw, roll of the head is larger than `CUMMULATIVE_CHANGE` degrees and creates a directory with extracted frames within the same directory.

 **images**
 CVAT has a size limit for an uploading directory.
 If you hit the limit, you can split your dataset into N parts by providing an N cmd argument (1 by default).